boyesm/react-calc/README.md

-# react-calc
+# React Calculator

 A basic calculator made in React